shubhamchdhary/TileClipper/README.md

 ```
 Once run, you'll find a `removedTileMp4/` folder inside `videos/TestDataset/` directory.
 It contains the segmented tiled video with pruned tiles.
 You can play these using GPAC as `gpac -play video.mp4`.
 Other video players like VLC cannot decode tiled videos.

 Note that the above execution assumes that the calibration is already done to get the percentile and cluster files.
-To run calibration on a video use `calibrate.py` as:
+To run calibration on a video, use `calibrate.py` as:
 ```bash
 (env) $> python3 src/calibrate.py --tiled-video-dir videos/dataset/tiled_4x4_mp4/video_name --assets-folder assets/
 ```
-It'll create an `F2s/` folder inside `assets/` having the pickle files with the video name.
-It assumes the tile level ground truths are there in `assets/GroundTruths_TileLevel/` folder.
+It'll create an `F2s/` folder inside `assets/` with the pickle files with the video name.
+It assumes the tile-level ground truths are there in the `assets/GroundTruths_TileLevel/` folder.
 These ground truths can be generated using the files in `src/GT/`.
 The steps are in a separate [README](src/GT/README.md).

 ### 6) Reproducing results
 To quickly reproduce the results, the necessary groundtruths, labels, and processed files are already placed inside the `videos/` and `baselines/` folders.
 Utilize the `src/get_results.ipynb` notebook file to generate the plots.
-Note this notebook file must be run locally not on Google Colab as it parses the dataset to generate results. `get_results.ipynb` file can be run inside VS Code IDE or Jupyter Notebook.
+Note this notebook file must be run locally, not on Google Colab, as it parses the dataset to generate results.
+The `get_results.ipynb` file can be run inside VS Code IDE or Jupyter Notebook.

 ## Running Experiments
 Caveat: Running the experiments below overwrites the files inside `videos/`.